ShareXin/ShareXin/README.md

 - Removed RefCell in `dialog.rs`
 - Updated Twitter character limit (not full proof for non-Latin characters)
 - Heavy rewrite of functions with clearer variables
-- Old Twitter API restored for functionality, will be replaced by native API
+- Old Twitter API restored for functionality, will be replaced by native API in a later update

 #### [0.6.5] - 2018-09-26
 - Work will continue on the project!